rickl4/rickl4.github.io/_posts/2021-12-01-introduction.md

 ## History of the TTC

-Now, since I can’t just leave this article at 300 words with no meaningful content.
-So here’s this cool GIF I made.
+Now, since I can’t just leave this article at 300 words with no meaningful content, here’s this cool GIF I made.
 I was inspired by [this map by Jake Berman](https://fiftythree.studio/collections/the-lost-subways-of-north-america-canada/products/toronto-streetcar-system-map-print-1932), and wondered about how the TTC’s rail transit network evolved over time.
 So after hours of research from Wikipedia (including references listed on Wikipedia), [Transit Toronto](https://transittoronto.ca), and [Steve Munro](https://stevemunro.ca), I made this GIF.
 I recreated the TTC network and graphic style ~70 different times using Illustrator, and then combined it to a GIF.

 ![](https://raw.githubusercontent.com/rickl4/rickl4.github.io/master/_posts/img/ttc_history.gif)